ramrom/rams_dot_files/cheatsheets/vim_cheatsheet.md

 ### PLENARY.NVIM
 - core set of neovim lua libs
 - provides an async framework, it uses lua coroutines and libuv for async IO
+    - main benefit is instead of arrowhead callback chaining API of lib.uv, it gives u a flat imperative async/await style
 - `plenary.job` lets you run shell command in async job
     - `sync()` to block main thread, or `start()` for async/background
 ### LSP
+- [coc.vim](https://github.com/neoclide/coc.nvim) - very mature project and full featured
+    - written in typescript, mostly runs in a seperate node.js process
-- coc.vim - supports vim and neovim, but it's beefy, mar2022 it's **DEPRECATED**, nvim-metals is successor
+    - supports vim and neovim, it's beefy, was best LSP experience before nvim/lsp-client
 - neovim-lsp - neovim's built in lsp client, written in lua
 - nvim-lspconfig - a plugin with common client configs for langauges, CONFLICTS with nvim-metals (for scala)
     - LSP configs: https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md